kerolloz/wash-your-hands/README.md

-# Wash Your Hands :robot:
+# Wash Your Hands 🤖

-> Wash your hands 🤲🏻 before giving this repo a star :star:
+> Wash your hands 🤲🏻 before giving this repo a star 🌟

 This is a very simple Twitter bot.